MilanMisak/pixlserv/README.md

 Heroku is a popular platform-as-a-service (PaaS) provider so we will have a look at a more detailed description of how to make pixlserv work on Heroku's infrastructure.

 As Heroku uses an [ephemeral filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem) which doesn't allow persistent storage of data you will need to use Amazon S3.
-Please make sure you have a bucket and a user authorised to access the bucket using the instructions in the [Amazon S3](Amazon S3) section below.
+Please make sure you have a bucket and a user authorised to access the bucket using the instructions in the [Amazon S3](#Amazon S3) section below.

 Clone this repository anywhere on your disk.
 If you do not plan to run the server locally it doesn't need to be in Go's workspace.

-Important: switch to the `heroku branch`:
+Important: switch to the `heroku` branch:

 ```
 git checkout heroku
 ```

-Create a Heroku app for this repository (https://devcenter.heroku.com/articles/heroku-command).
-You will also need a redis addon such as [Redis Cloud](https://addons.heroku.com/rediscloud).
+[Create a Heroku app](https://devcenter.heroku.com/articles/heroku-command) for the new repository.
+You will also need a redis add-on such as [Redis Cloud](https://addons.heroku.com/rediscloud).

 Now, you will need to configure a few environment variables, replace `???` with your S3 credentials: